Missy Mazzoli: Lincoln in the Bardo

+The Galloping Cure

+On May 26, 2024, The Guardian announced Mazzoli’s sixth opera, The Galloping Cure, a collaboration with librettist Royce Vavrek, writer Karen Russell and director Tom Morris, produced by OperaVentures.
+The article described the work as “a lurid tale of the greed surrounding the tragedy of the opioid crisis”.
+As of May 2024 commissioning partners included the San Francisco Opera and Norrlands Opera in Sweden.

-Movies and television
+Film and television

-Mazzoli wrote and performed several songs for the soundtrack of the acclaimed classical music exposé, Mozart in the Jungle, most notably "Impromptu", and other work presented within the show's continuity as by character Thomas Pembridge, retired conductor of the (fictional) New York Symphony.
+Mazzoli wrote and performed several songs for the soundtrack of the acclaimed classical music exposé Mozart in the Jungle, most notably "Impromptu", and other work presented within the show's continuity as by character Thomas Pembridge, retired conductor of the (fictional) New York Symphony.

+Mazzoli has also contributed music to the documentary Detropia and to the feature films A Woman, A Part, and Loitering with Intent.

 Critical reception

-Mazzoli was described by The New York Times as "one of the more consistently inventive and surprising composers now working in New York", and by Time Out New York as "Brooklyn's post-millennial Mozart".
+Mazzoli was described by The New York Times as "one of the more consistently inventive and surprising composers now working in New York", and by Time Out New York as "Brooklyn's post-millennial Mozart", and as “the 21st century’s gatecrasher of new classical music”.
 On November 23, 2012 and March 28, 2015, Mazzoli was a guest on NPR's All Things Considered.
+When Mazzoli became the first woman to receive a mainstage commission from the Metropolitan Opera, Alex Ross of The New Yorker wrote that “the unleashing of Mazzoli’s apocalyptic imagination on the huge Met stage is an occasion eagerly awaited.”

-Mazzoli is the recipient of four ASCAP Young Composer Awards, a Fulbright Grant to the Netherlands, the Detroit Symphony's Elaine Lebenbom Award, and grants from the Jerome Foundation, American Music Center, and the Barlow Endowment.
+Mazzoli is the recipient of four ASCAP Young Composer Awards, a Fulbright Grant to the Netherlands, the Detroit Symphony's Elaine Lebenbom Award, and grants from the Jerome Foundation, American Music Center, and the Barlow Endowment, and three prizes from the American Academy of Arts and Letters: the Marc Blitzstein Memorial Award for Musical Theater and Opera (2023), the Goddard Lieberson Fellowship (2018) and a Charles Ives Scholarship (2003).
+Her opera Breaking the Waves was awarded the Music Critics Association of America’s Best Opera prize in 2017 and nominated for Best World Premiere at the International Opera Awards.

 After the LA premiere of her first opera, Song from the Uproar, Mark Swed of the Los Angeles Times wrote that "Her wonderful score is seductive, meditative, spiritually elusive and subversive.
 With it, we can welcome a new natural for the art form."

+Luna composition lab

+In 2016, Mazzoli and composer Ellen Reid founded Luna Composition Lab, a non-profit organization dedicated to closing the gender gap in music composition.
+Luna Composition Lab provides mentorship, community and performance opportunities to female, non-binary and gender nonconforming composers ages 13 to 18.
+The organization holds a yearly call-for-scores and a spring festival to showcase works by their composition fellows.
+In 2024 Luna Composition Lab partnered with the Kronos Quartet as part of the quartet’s 50th anniversary.